tech-sketch/baremetal_ad/README.md

     - Linux OS
     - Mac OS
     - Windows OS
-- For kickstart of information, please refer to the [Initial setup guide](Initial setup guide).
+- For kickstart of information, please refer to the [Initial setup guide].

 #Release Notes